 Ward III: Debbie Kring

-Councilmember Debbie Kring has served on the Mission City Council since June 1999 and is the current Chair of the Finance and Administration Committee.
+Councilmember Debbie Kring has served on the Mission City Council since June 1999 and is currently the Vice Chair of the Finance and Administration Committee.
 She was initially appointed by Mayor Sylvester Powell, and has since been re-elected in the April 2001, April 2003, April 2006, April 2010, April 2014, and November 2017 and November 2021 elections.
 She has served as the Council President three times and served on the following committees throughout her tenure: Parks and Recreation; Ordinance; Environmental Tobacco Smoke; and Public Works.
 She co-chaired two task forces over the past decade, including the Countryside Task Force and the Sustainability Task Force.
 Councilmember Kring serves on a National Subcommittee that supports local governance (Energy, Environment & Natural Resources Steering Committee and previously chaired the City Futures Panel for Community & Regional Development).
 In 2018, she was nominated by the National League of Cities to serve on the Federal Advisory Council for the U.S. Environmental Protection Agency, and presently represents the interests of the U.S. Midwest on an array of environmental policies and issues.

 In October 2009, Councilmember Kring, along with fellow Ward III Councilmember Connie Footlick, was awarded the Neighborhood Service Award, presented by the Morrison Ridge Area Neighborhood Organization.
 Councilmember Kring is a graduate of the Leadership Northeast community development program in Johnson County, as well as the Multicultural Leadership Program sponsored by the Urban League of Kansas City, Missouri.
 Her community volunteer activities include: Girls to Women, the Women’s Employment Network, the Franklin Center, and St. Pius X Catholic Church (youth groups, Finance Council, communion minister, money counter, and resume evaluator).
 Councilmember Kring also volunteers at Horizons High School, providing expertise to students in the areas of interviewing techniques and resume critiquing.